Open In Colab Open in Kaggle

 Code exercise 1.2: Calculate CER and WER across all subjects#

-Let’s measure the same metric, this time across all subjects.
-Note: If you run this code on the CPU, it might take around 5 minutes to complete.
+Let’s measure the same metric as before, but this time across all subjects.
+Note: If you run this code on a CPU, it might take around 5 minutes to complete.

 def calculate_all_mismatch(df, model, processor):